Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 4

 - Pick OU:

-- The Heat have had less success against the spread than the Knicks this season, putting up an ATS record of 30-48-4, as opposed to the 45-35-2 mark of the Knicks.

-- Miami covers the spread when it is a 4.5-point favorite or more 23.1% of the time.
-That's less often than New York covers as an underdog of 4.5 or more (41.7%).

-- Miami and its opponents have eclipsed the point total 48.8% of the time this season (40 out of 82).
+- Miami and its opponents have gone over the point total 48.8% of the time this season (40 out of 82).
 That's less often than New York and its opponents have (44 out of 82).

-- As a moneyline favorite this season, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.
+- As a moneyline favorite this year, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!